|Seven Languages in Seven Weeks|

 Author: Bruce Tate

-If you are a interested in languages then there is no doubt that this book should be on your reading list, but be warned it is far from perfect.
-It is a tour of seven languages with each in theory taking a week to look at - of course the time is theoretical and you can read as fast or as slow as you like.
+If you are a interested in languages then there is no doubt that this book, which sets out to compare them to one another, should be on your reading list.
+It is a tour of seven languages each, in theory, allocated a week to study.
+Of course, if you have it on your bookshelf you can read as fast or as slow as you like and refer to it again when you want to refresh your memory.

 The idea is good but this sort of book can't help but cause controversy.
 For example the choice of languages would keep any group of language enthusiasts arguing for more than seven weeks.
 The languages covered are: Ruby, Io, Prolog, Scala, Erlang, Clojure, Haskell.